Yang-NPC/CV_Project_Mudi/README.md

 ## Visual Results
 the visual results are in our technical report.
-Alos the reuslt folder contains some of the results.
+Also the reuslt folder contains some of the results.

 ## Requirement
 ```